yenrab/AALang-Gab/README.md

 # GAB - Generic AALang Builder

-**GAB** (Generic AALang Builder) is an intelligent agent that helps you build AALang-based products including tools, games, agents, protocols, and more.
+**GAB** (Generic AALang Builder) is an intelligent agent compiler that helps you build AALang-based products including tools, games, agents, protocols, and more.
 GAB uses a structured 4-mode workflow to guide you through the entire development process, from initial concept to final product.

 ## What is AALang?